BHFock/git-cl/docs/design-notes.md

 ##### [# MAIN ENTRY POINT](https://github.com/BHFock/git-cl/blob/e0bd57f450762f752e13483c1d2ae383f5ba79e3/git-cl#L2921)

 This section includes the [main function](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L2916) which serves as entry point.
 It uses [argparse](https://docs.python.org/3/library/argparse.html) to define the user interface for the subcommands like [add](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L2950), [status](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L2992), [commit](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L3093), [branch](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L3162), etc. This section includes the definition of the command line help.
-Define the help via `argparse` means that the main help command id availble via `git cl help` but not via  `git help cl`.
+Define the help via `argparse` means that the main help command id available via `git cl help` but not via  `git help cl`.
 Defining the help via `git help cl` would need creation of man pages to be installed with git.
 This has been left out for simplicity.

 ### Concurrency and Locking

-- Uses [fcntl](https://docs.python.org/3/library/fcntl.html) to lock metadata files during read/write operations to prevent race conditions caused by simultanious use of git-cl by multiple processes.
-This is intended to prevent unexpexted changes of chagelists.
+- Uses [fcntl](https://docs.python.org/3/library/fcntl.html) to lock metadata files during read/write operations to prevent race conditions caused by simultaneous use of git-cl by multiple processes.
+This is intended to prevent unexpected changes of changelists.
 However, it should be noticed that `git-cl` is designed for single user interactive use and not for shared accounts or integration into scripts.

 ### Colour Output

 Output of `git cl st` is coloured by default.
 This uses [colorama](https://pypi.org/project/colorama/).
-The output is uncoloured if colorama is not availble, if the output is redirected/piped or if coloured output is switched of via flag or enviroment variable.
+The output is uncoloured if colorama is not available, if the output is redirected/piped or if coloured output is switched of via flag or environment variable.

 ### Command Parsing